Sameerkash/OpenGL/README.md

 # OpenGL
-An OpenGL project for a university course on Computer Graphics and Visulaization
+An OpenGL project for a university course on Computer Graphics and Visulaization Currently a Nobel Gas Elements represntation